solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 I will profile release builds but with LTO turned off; it just makes too much of a mess of the data.
 Just be aware that you're not entirely profiling reality.
-The compressor uses a lot of inlined functions, so I will selectively disable inlining by manully tagging interesting functions on the call path I'm looking at with "`__attribute__((noinline))`".
+The compressor uses a lot of inlined functions, so I will selectively disable inlining by manually tagging interesting functions on the call path I'm looking at with "`__attribute__((noinline))`".
 Without this, you just see all the time in the first non-inlined function which is often not all that useful.